-To confirm that the Forcepoint F1E software is installed and running on an endpoint machine:
+To confirm that the Forcepoint F1E software is installed and running on an endpoint machine, do the following:

-- When Forcepoint DLP Endpoint is installed in interactive mode, an icon () is shown on the task bar's notification area (No icon is shown in stealth mode).
-Right-click the icon and select Open Forcepoint DLP Endpoint to view connection status.
-Also, if you move your mouse over the icon, a tooltip is shown with the connection status. - You can also verify the status in the Diagnostics Tool.
-Right-click the Forcepoint icon on the task bar and select Open Forcepoint One Endpoint Diagnostics.
-The status is shown under the System information diagnostics test. - For Forcepoint Web Security Endpoint deployments: - Under Windows Administrative Tools > Services, verify that the Forcepoint Websense SaaS Service is Running. - Verify the status from the icon () shown on the task bar's notification area.
+When Forcepoint DLP endpoint is installed in interactive mode, an icon (is shown on the task bar's notification area (No icon is shown in stealth mode).
+Right-click the icon, and select Open Forcepoint DLP

+Endpoint to view connection status.
+Also, if you move your mouse over the icon, a tooltip is shown with the connection status.

+You can also verify the status in the Diagnostics Tool.
+Right-click the Forcepoint icon on the task bar, and select Open Forcepoint One Endpoint Diagnostics.
+The status is shown under the System information diagnostics test.

+- For Forcepoint Web Security Endpoint deployments: - Under Services in Windows Administrative Tools, verify that the Forcepoint Websense SaaS Service is Running. - Verify the status from the icon () shown on the task bar's notification area.
 If the icon has a check mark in the lower right corner, the Forcepoint Web Security Endpoint is connected.
 Also, if you move your mouse over the icon, a tooltip is shown with the connection status. - Verify the status in the Diagnostics Tool.
-Right-click the Forcepoint icon on the task bar and select Open Forcepoint One Endpoint Diagnostics.
-The status is shown under the System information diagnostics test. - For Windows Forcepoint Web Security Direct Connect Endpoint deployments, make sure that the end users have joined the organization's domain.
-If the end user has not joined the domain, Forcepoint Web Security Direct Connect Endpoint cannot connect to the disposition server. - To check if the end user is logged on to the domain, open the Diagnostics Tool and run the System information diagnostics test.
+Right-click the Forcepoint icon on the task, and select Open Forcepoint One Endpoint Diagnostics.
+The status is shown under the System information diagnostics test. - For Windows Forcepoint Web Security Direct Connect Endpoint deployments, ensure that the end users have joined the organization's domain.
+If the end user has not joined the domain, Forcepoint Web Security Direct Connect Endpoint cannot connect to the disposition server. - To check if the end user is logged on to the domain, open the Diagnostics Tool, and run the System information diagnostics test.
 If Logon Domain = No, the end user has not joined the domain.
-The Cloud Services diagnostics icon changes to an X and the Disposition Server Test = Failed. - For Forcepoint ECA deployments: - Under Windows Administrative Tools > Services, verify that the Forcepoint Endpoint Context Agent service is Running. - Verify the status from the icon () shown on the task bar's notification area.
-If the icon has a check mark in the lower right corner, Forcepoint ECA is connected.
+The Cloud Services diagnostics icon changes to an X and the Disposition Server Test = Failed. - For Forcepoint Endpoint Context Agent (ECA) deployments: - Under Services in Windows Administrative Tools, verify that the Forcepoint Endpoint Context Agent service is Running. - Verify the status from the icon () shown on the task bar's notification area.
+If the icon has a check mark in the lower right corner, Forcepoint Endpoint Context Agent (ECA) is connected.
 Also, if you move your mouse over the icon, a tooltip is shown with the connection status. - Verify the status in the Diagnostics Tool.
 Right-click the Forcepoint icon on the task bar and select Open Forcepoint One Endpoint Diagnostics.
-The status is shown under the System information diagnostics test. - For Forcepoint CASB Endpoint deployments: - Under Windows Administrative Tools > Services, verify that the Skyfence Security Service is Running.
+The status is shown under the System information diagnostics test.